charleschen-ml/eic-llm/README.md

 - <b>Fine-grained, submodule-wise quantization</b>: 48 submodules total = 4 submodules / layer x 12 layers = 48 submodules

 Uniform quantization
 - This simple quantization method provides us with high-level insights on quantization sensitivity.
+- The best accuracy score of 34 and 44 (EM and F1, respectively) is achieved at 32-bit (full-precision).
+- As we reduce the bitwidth, accuracy reduces while memory saving improves.
+- The optimal point for accuracy-efficiency tradeoff is where the two curves cross each other at 8-bit.
+Using this configuration, we achieve substantial memory saving while maintaining close to full-precision task accuracy.
-In addition, it allows for dynamic bitwidth configuration at inference time based on the desired accuracy and available compute resources.
+- In general, QAT allows for dynamic bitwidth configuration at inference time based on the desired accuracy and available compute resources.
-- From the graphs below, the point where the accuracy and efficiency curves cross is the optimal bit-width configuration for accuracy-efficiency tradeoff.
-This allows for substantial memory savings while maintaining similar task accuracy
 <p align="center">
   <img src="images/uniform-quant-em.png" alt="uniform quant em" width="400"/>
   <img src="images/uniform-quant-f1.png" alt="uniform quant f1" width="400"/>